atcarter/movieappfrontend/README.md

 # Movie-App-JavaScript-Project

 This repository is the backend to a movie review web application that allows users to post their own movie reviews.
 [Here is the link to the backend](https://github.com/atcarter/movieappbackend).
+A user is able to view movies and their relevant reviews, add/delete movies, and add/delete reviews.

 ## Installation